-Compared to the first edition, the current edition is supplemented by chapter "Being and Existential Triads" and by Annex.

-In the chapter "Being and 'Existential Triads'", we consider necessary and sufficient conditions for the existence of a system.
+Compared to the first edition, the second edition is supplemented by chapter "Being and 'Existential Triads'" and by Annex.
+In this chapter, we consider necessary and sufficient conditions for the existence of a system.
 There, we define the term 'existential triad' and showed that the presence of the 'existential triad' being reducible to the set {substrate, property, relation} represent such a necessary and sufficient condition of the related system.
-Besides this, we introduce the term 'relation-control-information' and analyse its connection with the Principle of Least Resources Consumption as well as discuss the general notion of 'resource of a system'.

 In the Annex, we discuss an important concomitant topic of the conjunction of systems in a system hierarchy.